James Woolsey: Views

-Woolsey has been known primarily as a neoconservative Democrat—hawkish on foreign policy issues but liberal on economic and social issues.
+Woolsey was known primarily as a neoconservative Democrat—hawkish on foreign policy issues but liberal on economic and social issues.
 In 2008 he endorsed Senator John McCain for president and served as one of McCain's foreign policy advisors.
-He has called himself a "Scoop Jackson Democrat" and a "Joe Lieberman Democrat", with "social democratic" domestic views.
-He regards the label "neoconservative" as a "silly term".
+He called himself a "Scoop Jackson Democrat" and a "Joe Lieberman Democrat", with "social democratic" domestic views.
+He regarded the label "neoconservative" as a "silly term".

 Energy

-Woolsey was a keynote speaker at the EELPJ symposium on wind energy and biofuels in Houston, Texas on February 23, 2007, during which he outlined the national security arguments in favor of moving away from fossil fuels.
+Woolsey was a keynote speaker at the EELPJ symposium on wind energy and biofuels in Houston, Texas, on February 23, 2007, during which he outlined his national security arguments in favor of moving away from fossil fuels.
 In a July 2007 interview with The Futurist magazine he argued that U.S. dependence on Middle Eastern oil ranks "very high" as a national security concern.

-Woolsey is featured in Thomas Friedman's Discovery Channel documentary Addicted to Oil, and in the documentary film Who Killed the Electric Car?
+He is featured in Thomas Friedman's Discovery Channel documentary Addicted to Oil, and in the documentary film Who Killed the Electric Car?
 (2006), addressing solutions to oil dependency through the development of the plug-in hybrid electric vehicle and use of biomass fuels such as cellulosic ethanol.
-He is a founding member of the Set America Free Coalition, dedicated to freeing the United States from oil dependence.
-He is on the board of directors for the electric vehicle advocacy group Plug In America and is an advisor to The Institute for the Analysis of Global Security, a think tank focused on energy security.
+He was a founding member of the Set America Free Coalition, dedicated to freeing the United States from oil dependence.
+He was on the board of directors for the electric vehicle advocacy group Plug In America and was an advisor to the Institute for the Analysis of Global Security, a think tank focused on energy security.

-Woolsey serves on the board of directors for Silicon Valley solar energy start-up Siva Power, which claims it can manufacture the lowest-cost solar panels in the world.
+Woolsey served on the board of directors for Silicon Valley solar energy start-up Siva Power, which claims it can manufacture the lowest-cost solar panels in the world.

-Woolsey wrote the foreword to 50 Simple Steps to Save the Earth from Global Warming.
+He wrote the foreword to 50 Simple Steps to Save the Earth from Global Warming.

-Woolsey is known for clearly articulating the national security argument in support of moving away from fossil fuels and towards distributed generation.
-He has advocated for measures to fight global warming.
+Woolsey was known for clearly articulating the national security argument in support of moving away from fossil fuels and towards distributed generation.
+He advocated for measures to fight global warming.

 Foreign influence in elections

-Woolsey has spoken publicly about the issue of election interference, particularly with respect to foreign involvement in American democratic processes.
-In a 2018 interview with Fox News, Woolsey discussed the historical context of election interference, acknowledging that the United States, as well as other nations, have interfered in elections in foreign countries.
-He remarked that such actions were sometimes undertaken with the belief that they served a beneficial purpose, though he did not provide specific examples or details regarding these operations.
+Woolsey spoke publicly about the issue of election interference, particularly with respect to foreign involvement in United States democratic processes.
+In a 2018 interview with Fox News, Woolsey discussed the historical context of election interference, admitting that the United States has interfered in elections in foreign countries.
+He remarked that such actions were undertaken "in order to avoid the communists from taking over, for example in Europe in ‘47, ‘48, ‘49, the Greeks and the Italians," referencing the 1948 Italian general election.

-Woolsey has also raised concerns about the increasing sophistication of election interference techniques, particularly with the advent of cyber warfare.
-He has advocated for enhanced cybersecurity measures to safeguard electoral integrity, emphasizing the importance of protecting democratic institutions from foreign influence.
+He also raised concerns about the increasing sophistication of election interference techniques, particularly with the advent of cyber warfare.
+He advocated for enhanced cybersecurity measures to safeguard electoral integrity, emphasizing the importance of protecting democratic institutions from foreign influence.